xthemadgenius/btcrec-cli/docs/Creating_and_Using_AddressDB.md

 ## Pre-Made AddressDB Files
 **Note: AddressDB files are not compatible between Python2 and Python3 branches of BTCRecover.**

-I have created and uploaded AddressDatabases for the supported chains and will update them periodically.
+I have created and uploaded AddressDatabases for some supported chains and will update them periodically.

 **[You can download them from Mega here...](https://mega.nz/#F!k4E1BahC!iPYiM7D7ZVsjhcFdohDosA)** (You can then unzip them and use the --addressdb to include the full path and filename to tell seedrecover.py where to look)

-##Parameters to Manage AddressDB Size
+## Parameters to Manage AddressDB Size

 **dblength**